mattallen-it/lab-001-windows11-local-user-admin-security-baseline/README.md

 - Basic Incident Response Readiness

 This lab intentionally focuses on local account administration and security controls and does not include Active Directory, Group Policy, or enterprise tooling.

+Note: This lab intentionally excludes Active Directory, Group Policy, and Entra ID to maintain focus on local endpoint security fundamentals.